antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ---
-title: "Conditions and Switch, which is faster in Logic Apps?"
+title: "Condition, which is faster in Logic Apps?"
 date: 2024-01-04T20:46:09+01:00
 draft: false
 description: